mxsjoberg/michaelsjoberg.com/public/programming/particle-swarm-optimization.md

     return swarm
 ```

-Basically, this function generates a swarm of particles.
+Basically, what this function does is to generate a swarm of particles.
 It takes two arguments, `x_0`, which is the starting position of the swarm (initial guess), and `n_par`, which is the number of particles in the swarm.

-#### Updating velocity
+### <a name="1.1" class="anchor"></a> [Updating velocity](#1.1)

-The velocity of each particle is updated based on its current position, local best position that the particle has encountered so far, and global best position that has been encountered by other particles.
+The velocity of each particle is updated based on its current position, local best position (best position that the particle encountered so far), and global best position (best position encountered by all particles).

 ```python
 def update_velocity(velocity, position, position_best, global_pos):